NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 * **Windows**:
-    The OpenStack RC file is a script written for Unix/Mac OSX systems, so it would have to be *ported* for the Windows PowerShell.
     You will need the *Windows PowerShell* installed (available on Windows 7 and later, or on XP with Service Pack 3).

+    The OpenStack RC file is a script written for Unix/Mac OSX systems, so it will need to be *modified* to work with the Windows PowerShell.
-    Open your OpenStack RC file in the NodePad or WordPad (**not** Word!!) and change it so it looks like the snipped below (with your own values from your OpenStack RC file).
+    Open your OpenStack RC file in NotePad or WordPad (**not** Word!!) and change it so it looks like the snippet below (with your own values from your OpenStack RC file).
     {% BgBox edit %}
 $env:OS_AUTH_URL="https://keystone.rc.nectar.org.au:5000/v2.0/"
 $env:OS_TENANT_ID="f12d34....c"